GrokCV/website/content/authors/NanWei/_index.md

 user_groups:
   - Alumni
 ---
 Nan Wei (魏楠) received the B.E. degree from Shandong University in 2022, and the Master degree from Southeast University in 2025.
+He was also a research intern at VCIP, Nankai University, supervised by [Prof. Yimian Dai](https://yimian.grokcv.ai/).
 His research interests included underwater object detection, and he was the main contributor to the largest underwater object detection benchmark, [Poseidon-300K]() (under review).
 Now he is an algorithm enigneer at China Electronics Technology Group Corporation 14th Research Institute (CETC 14).
 {style="text-align: justify;"}